surgeventures/click-monorepo/README.md

 4. Each application splits its Docker setup into subdirectories within `docker` for each required [Docker context](#docker-contexts).

-5. Each Docker context has its Compose file placed in the place chosen as most logical and convenient for it in the repository structure ([more info](#docker-contexts)).
+5. Each Docker context has its Compose file placed in the most convenient location in the repository.

-6. Each test suite, starting with end-to-end tests in `e2e` and optionally followed by others such as performance tests, is placed in `/tests` directory.
+6. Each test suite, starting with end-to-end tests in `e2e` (later `perf` and more), is placed in `/tests` directory.

 7. Each test suite holds all its Docker setup in `docker` subdirectory.